 These medications include:

 - Angiotensin-converting enzyme (ACE) inhibitors or angiotensin-receptor blockers (ARBs)

 - Beta blockers

 While it is true heart failure is a serious condition, it’s also a fact that many people with heart failure lead full, enjoyable lives when the condition is managed with the proper medications

-.
+and lifestyle changes.
 It's also helpful to have the support of family and friends who understand your condition.